 Clark University's former historian, William A. Koelsch, has written a booklet that is titled Incredible Day-Dream: Freud and Jung at Clark, 1909.
 It is over 50 pages in length and discusses Freud and Jung's trip to and ectures at the 1909 psychology conference at Clark University.
 The cost, including shipping, is $5.

-There are also two photos available of the 1909 Psychology Conference at Clark University.
-One is of Sigmund Freud, G. Stanley Hall, Carl Jung, A. A. Brill, Ernest Jones, and Sandor Ferenczi; an 8 x 10 black and white photo of this costs $25.
-The other is of both those who spoke at and who attended the conference on September 10, 1909; there were over forty people in the photo including the men in the other photo as well as William James and J. M. Cattell; an 8 x 10 black and white photo of this costs $25.
-These photos are for personal use, not for reproduction.
+There are two photos of the 1909 Psychology Conference at Clark University.
+One is of Sigmund Freud, G. Stanley Hall, Carl Jung, A. A. Brill, Ernest Jones, and Sandor Ferenczi.
+The other is of both those who spoke at and who attended the conference on September 10, 1909; there were over forty people in the photo including the men in the other photo as well as William James and J. M. Cattell.